 Q: Do I need to be a vegetarian?

 A: No, certainly not!
 Some yogis do however cut out or restrict the consumption of meat.
 This is part of the yogic philosophy not to commit harm to others or other living things.

 Q: What are your qualifications?

 A: I am a fully insured, qualified Sunpower Yoga Teacher.
 I hold a Yoga Alliance 200 hours qualification and have achieved YMCA level 3.
-I have also trained in children’s yoga with the Young Yogis Academy (which is certified by the Independant Yoga Network – IYN).
+I have also trained in children’s yoga with the Young Yogis Academy (which is certified by the Independant Yoga Network – IYN) and with Special Yoga in providing yoga to children with ASD and ADHD.
 I hold a Teen Yoga and mindfulness qualification too (certified by the Yoga Alliance)

 Q: How long have you been practising yoga?